vijilAI/docs/source/dome/config2.md

 The types of guards you wish to include in a guardrail are entirely up to you.
 The type of guardrail simply indicates where it is supposed to run in an application flow.

-### Step 3: Configure Guards

-Guards are customizable.
+These guards can be named as you like, and are completely user defined.
+Just like Guardrails, Guards are also customizable.
 You can set up:
 - Custom groupings of detectors
-- Parallel or serial execution
+- Parallel or serial execution of detectors within the guard (`run-parallel`)
-- Early-exit or run-all options
+- Early termination of detectors in the guard (`early-exit`)

-### Step 4: Select and Configure Detectors
+### Step 3: Select and Configure Detectors

 Guards are made up of detectors.
 To set up your guards:
 1. Choose specific detectors from Dome's growing library